infobyte/doggie/docs/software/doggie/get_started.md

 If you want to build the project, you will need Rust and Cargo.
 Follow the installation instructions from the official [Rust website](https://doc.rust-lang.org/book/ch01-01-installation.html).

-The instructions of how to build and flash Doggie are in the README.md of each possible configuration, as it depends on the microcontroller.
-For more information check `doggie_{bsp}/README.md`.
+The instructions of how to build and flash Doggie are in the corresponding file of each possible configuration, as it depends on the microcontroller.
+For more information check `/hardware/diy/{microcontroller}`.

 ## Using SocketCAN on Linux